john-azzaro/Study-Parallax-Effects/README.md

 <br>

-## What is ParallaX Effects Study?
+## What is Parallax Effects Study?
-Parallax is an effect where the background content, text, image, shape, etc. moves at a different speed than the foreground content while the user scrolls up and down the page.
-This particular study includes a demonstration of the technology where 3 peices of fruit and a text section move at different speeds up and down the page.
+Parallax is an effect where background content such as text, images, shapes, etc. move at a different speeds than the foreground content in relation to the user scrolling up ro down a page.
+This particular study includes a demonstration wherein 3 peices of fruit and a text section move at different speeds up and down the page.

 <br>